Next Start

 For that reason, understanding the process is critical – both for operation and safety.

-But what exactly does it do?
+But what exactly does getting an alignment do?
 What does it look like?
 How can maintaining this practice affect these technologies long term?

 Keep reading to learn more about heavy-duty truck alignment and how it works.